Why I want you to read my ‘8 reasons why you should move to my city’ series

 WHY I WANT YOU TO MOVE TO PRAGUE?

-🇨🇿 So many things are for FREELiving in Prague is almost like visiting a huge living museum.
+Living in Prague is almost like visiting a huge living museum.
 Just the views of Prague will leave you speechless and coming back for more.
-There’s a ton of galleries and museums where you can go in for free, local markets are open every weekend, in winter you can stroll around the Prague Christmas markets, in summer you can go and see bands playing free gigs.
+There’s a ton of galleries and museums where you can go in for free, local markets are open every weekend.
+In winter you can stroll around the Prague Christmas markets, in summer you can go and see bands playing free gigs.
 There are free festivals, free tasting events and most of attractions that usually charge an entrance fee waive the charge on 5-10 different days a year so everyone can enjoy a nice day out.